 1 in 5 of us aren't getting enough!
 Vitamin D deficiency is becoming a significant health issue, especially in the UK.
-In fact, we know that around 1 in 5 people are lacking in this very important mineral, which is responsible for keeping our bones, muscles and teeth healthy.
+In fact, we know that around 1 in 5 people are lacking in this very important vitamin, which is responsible for keeping our bones, muscles and teeth healthy.

 Our body makes Vitamin D from exposure to direct sunlight on our skin and we need it as it allows our body to absorb calcium and phosphate from our diet.

 When we don’t have sufficient levels of Vitamin D in our body, we start to experience bone pain, muscular pains and our bones can become weaker.
 In severe cases, adults can develop a serious condition called osteomalacia, and kids can develop rickets.

 How do we get Vitamin D?